Finnish language courses for immigrants

-You can study Finnish in Eira High School of Adults either in the morning or evening or as distance studies.
-There are a variety of different schedules and combinations (contact/distance) for groups during this academic year (2020 - 2021).
+You can study Finnish in Eira High School of Adults either in the morning or evening .
+All courses are distance learning courses at least until the end of the ongoing school year (June 3rd, 2021).

 Studying FInnish at Eira requires good reading and writing skills using the Latin alphabet.

 The time you will take to complete the programme depends on your starting level.
 The academic year (September – May) is divided into five study periods and one course lasts one period.
 If you start your studies form the beginner course, completing all 10 courses provided will take two academic years.

 Due to a large number of applicants all applicants cannot be invited for the level tests.
 Please remember to apply also for courses provided by other course providers, eg. see http://www.finnishcourses.fi